 endless, and innumerable combinations are being attempted

 by artists around the world.
-(Sample:

-Care of Original Prints
+Proper Care of Original Prints

-cut or trim the edges of paper.
+- Never cut or trim the edges of paper.
 Uneven edges can be seen as part

 of the originality of handmade papers–or use matboards to achieve